Designing a REST API

 Method("update", func() {

-Description("Update an existing concert by ID.")
+Description("Update an existing concert by ID.
+Only provided fields will be updated.")

 Payload(func() {

-Attribute("concertID", String, "ID of the concert to update.", func() {
+Attribute("concertID", String, "ID of the concert to update", func() {

 Format(FormatUUID)